Inverting Non-Injective Functions with Twin Neural Network Regression: Data sets

 \section{Data sets}

 The nine data sets corresponding to experiments 1-9 are generated from mathematical equations sampled from uniform distributions.
-Experiments 1-4 contain 500 data points, 300 anchors that are also used for training, 100 validation points and 100 test points, while experiments 5-9 contain 1000 data points that are also used for training, 600 anchors, 200 validation data points and 200 test data points.
+Experiments 1-4 contain 500 data points, 300 anchors that are also used for training, 100 validation points and 100 test points, while experiments 5-9 contain 1000 data points, 600 anchors that are also used for training, 200 validation data points and 200 test data points.
+The geometry of the robot arms is visualized in figure~\ref{fig:robotarms}.